Madu-de/Madulang/README.md

 - allvariables
     - In this variable are a list of all variables names.
 - i
-    - In all loops you can use the variabel i.
+    - In all loops you can use the variable i.

 ## Hello World Programm